 #4 Take Advantage of Automation Options

-The final step in supercharging your holiday Shopping ad campaigns is to use the available automation rules.
-After all, the holiday season is incredibly hectic.
-The last thing you want to do while enjoying festivities with family is babysit your ad campaigns.
+The final step in supercharging your Shopping Ad campaigns is to use the available automation rules.
+After all, running a business is incredibly hectic.
+The last thing you want to do while managing your company is babysit your ad campaigns.
 Fortunately, Google provides a bevy of automation tools to make this chore much more tolerable.

 These tools are known as marketing automations.